Loader

 Caring for someone with dementia can be a full-time job and it is essential to have a lot of love and patience.

 Caring for someone with dementia can be a full-time job and it is essential to have a lot of love and patience.
-The following tips, based on best practices and expert advice, may help you to better care for dementia patients while also taking care of yourself.
+The following guidelines for dementia, based on best practices and expert advice, may help you to better care for dementia patients while also taking care of yourself.

 What is dementia?